vim-advent-calendar/vimways.org/content/2018/romainl-dont-use-vim.md

 An example of thing you might want to adjust to rather than fight against would be "tabs": Vim's tabs, called [tab pages][tab-pages], don't work like other editor's tabs *at all*, so your usual tab-centric workflow *must*, at the very least, be changed to a buffer-centric one.

 Besides, if you don't want to change your habits, why change editors in the first place?

+### if the job can be done better with another tool

+`sed`, `awk`, `cut`, a quick bash one-liner, a simpler editor, an infinitely more powerful IDE, an actual IRC or mail client, an actual presentation program, some online CSV-to-JSON converter... specialized tools are very often better alternatives to Vim.
+Even pen and paper (or marker on whiteboard) can be better for many uses.

+Yes, you have reached the *"Vim everywhere for everything"* but that's just a phase and you will get out of it, eventually.

 ## How to approach Vim